-- O -
+Ratio of Expenses To Average Limited Partners' Capital

-Investment expenses xx.xx %
+Expenses xx.xx %

-Operating expenses XX.XX

-Total expenses XX.XX

 Performance reallocation XX.XX

+Total Expenses and Performance Reallocation xx.xx %

-Ratio of Net Investment Income [Loss] To Average Limited Partners' Capital Net Investment Income Accountants a
+Ratio of Net Investment Income [Loss] To Average Limited Partners' Capital Net Investment Income [Loss] xx.xx %

-Ratio of Expenses To Average Limited Partners' Capital
+Net investment income [Loss]

 Total Return

 Total return before performance reallocation xx.xx %

 Performance reallocation XX.XX

 Total Return xx.xx %

-The expense and performance reallocation ratios, the net investment income [loss] ratio, and the total return percentage are calculated for the Limited Partners taken as a whole.
+The expenses and performance reallocation ratios, the net investment income [loss] ratio, and the total return percentage are calculated for the Limited Partners taken as a whole.
 The computation of such ratios and return based on the amount of expenses charged to and performance fee reallocated from any specific Limited Partner may vary from the overall ratios presented in the financial statements as a result of such items as differing management fee and performance reallocation arrangements, loss carry forwards, eligibility for new issue income, and the timing of capital contributions and withdrawals.
 The ratios do not reflect the partnership's proportionate share of expenses of the Funds.
 The net investment income [loss] ratio does not reflect the effects of any performance reallocation.

-^{}Operating expense ratio is after expenses paid by third parties, equal to x.xx% of average Limited Partners' capital.
+(The following should be added only if there are expenses paid by a third party)\ Expense ratio is after expenses paid by third parties, equal to x.xx% of average Limited Partners' capital.

-Effective January 1, 2017, capital of approx imately \$ was contributed to the Partnership, including \$received prior to Deco ember 31, 2016, which is shown as prepaid capital contributions in the accompanying statement of assets and liabilities.
-For the period January 1, 2017 until (Auditors' Report Date) \$ was withdrawn from the Partnership.
-In addition, \$ of General Partner's capital was s transferred to Limited Partners' capital.
+Effective January 1, 20XX, capital of approximate ly \$ was contribute ed to the Partner ship including \$ received prior t o December 31 , 20XX, wh nich includes o contributions from n the affiliated Limited Partners of \$XX X,XXX, and is shown as p orepaid capita l contributions is n the accompanying state ement of assets ar nd liabilities.
+F or the perio d January 1, 2 20XX until (Aud itor's Report Date) \$ was withdray vn from the Par tnership, inc cluding withdr awals by the affi liated Limited Partners of of \$XXX,XXX.
+In addition, \$ of General Partner's capital was transferred to Limi ited Partners' cap ital. - -

-Subsequent events have been evaluated through (Auditors' Report Date), which is the date the financial statements were available to be issued.
+Subsequent events have been evaluated through (Auditor's Report Date), which is the date the financial statements were available to be issued.